joshuaisaact/joshuaisaact/README.md

 ### [Atomize](https://github.com/joshuaisaact/Atomize-refactor)

 A fork of Atomize, a todo app built in React.
-I refactored the entire state management approach, implementing global context and useReducer, removing 13 useEffects, 21 state variables, and fixing a number of significant bugs that were causing unintended behaviour, particularly with asynchronous state.
+Converted the codebase to TypeScript, and refactored the entire state management approach, implementing global context and useReducer, removing 13 useEffects, 21 state variables, and fixing a number of significant bugs that were causing unintended behaviour, particularly with asynchronous state.

 Thanks for visiting!